Reflecting Upon Irreducible Mind

 can be attentive to all the informed points of view, and at the same time

-(and for the same reason) support one of the points of view debated as the
+(and for the same reason) support one of the points of view debated as

-of us accept the evidence for some of these phenomena (including afterlife).
+many of us accept the evidence for some of these phenomena (including afterlife).

 And